dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Armed, relentless, slow movement, fast regen, tier 2.

     “Limping, slowly but resolutely, across the fields of carnage is a man whose broken body tells a bloody and terrible story.
-All fear of death has left him, and yet he lives still.”
+All fear of death has left him, and yet he does not die.”

 *Craven*